hpai1/cse15l-lab-reports/w2-lab-report.md

 > My Web Server output when asked to add a "Hello World" message.

-In this query, the add(String w) method is called.
+In this query, the URI variable gets modified to the new url, *localhost:4000/add-message?s=Hello%20World*.
+The add(String w) method is also called in the program.
 In this case, the String "Hello World" is passed to the method.
 The method adds the String to a running String, called *words*, and appends a newline character at the end.
 To get the string, I used the .split("=") method to split the actual word from the query.